-(a) Registry.
-The Clerk of the Superior Court of Guam shall maintain a registry of all orders for protection and restraining which are:

-(1) issued by the courts of Guam.
-Such order shall be included in the registry within 24 hours after the order is issued.

-(2) issued by a court in another state, territory, tribe, or commonwealth of the United States, which has been and filed with the Clerk of Court in accordance with MR 2.1.9(b)(1).
-Such order shall be included in the registry within 24 hours after a certified copy of the foreign order is filed with the Clerk of Court.
+- (a) Registry.
+The Clerk of the Superior Court of Guam shall maintain a registry of all orders of protection and restraining orders which are: - (1) issued by the courts of Guam.
+Such orders shall be included in the registry within 24 hours after they are issued. - (2) issued by a court in another state, territory, tribe, or commonwealth of the United States, which has been and filed with the Clerk of Court in accordance with MR 2.1.10(b)(1).
+Such orders shall be included in the registry within 24 hours after a certified copy of the foreign order is filed with the Clerk of Court. - (b) Availability of Information.
+Upon request, the information contained in the registry shall be available at all times to a court, law enforcement agency, and other governmental agency.

-SOURCES: 19 GCA § 14105 (c)(1); 19 GCA § 14106 (a).
+2024 NOTE: Past publications state 19 GCA § 14105(c)(1) and § 14106(a) as the source for subsection (a), and 19 GCA § 14106 as the source for subsection (b).